Paddorn/javaChapter5_pyTrips/README.md

 # javaChapter5_pyTrips
-Pythagorean Triplets up to 500
+App that creats a table containing Pythagorean Triplets with a user defined value up to 500